 Additionally, the Ulverstone Cultural Precinct will have an education focus combining both arts and culture and science and technology.
 The new public spaces will also provide an engaging community space for people to visit and recreate.

-WHAT’S HAPPENING AT THE ULVERSTONE HISTORY MUSEUM SITE?
+HISTORICAL BUILDINGS LOCATED AT THE ULVERSTONE HISTORY MUSEUM

 What’s happening with the Ulverstone History Museum?

 The Ulverstone History Museum and research library will be temporarily relocated during the redevelopment of the site at a location to be announced.

 Museum staff and volunteers are undertaking an audit of the Museum’s collection, which will be stored during the project development, however the research library will remain open.

 With the move being planned for early 2019, the Museum is unable to accept any new donations.